TickTeam/guide-tt/ios_app/how_to_assign_tasks_to_others.md

 ### How to assign a task to someone?
 In TickTick you can assign tasks in a shared list.
-Please note that the person you want to assign a task to has to accept your invite to a shared list before you can make him responsible for that task.
+Please note that the person you want to assign a task to has to accept your invite to a shared list before you make him responsible for that task.

 Use the following steps to assign tasks:

-1.Select a shared list and a task.
+1.Open TickTick on mobile to select a shared list and a task.

-2.Tap the option menu in the upper-right hand of the screen.
+2.Tap the option menu in the upper right hand corner of the page.

 3.Tap “Assign to” to choose a recipient.